adminazhar/intelli-content/readme.txt

 2. Unzip the zip file, which will extract the intelli-content directory to your computer
 3. Upload the intelli-content directory to the /wp-content/plugins/ directory in your web space
 4. Activate the plugin in the Plugin dashboard

+== Usage ==

+1. Create an account at OpenAI.
+2. Create an API key and insert in the plugin settings (IntelliContent -> Settings).
+3. Enjoy the features of IntelliContent!
+5. ... and always keep an eye on [your OpenAI usage](https://platform.openai.com/account/usage)!

+== Open AI ==

+The IntelliContent utilizes the API from [OpenAI](https://platform.openai.com).
+This plugin does not gather any information from your OpenAI account.
+The data transmitted to the OpenAI servers primarily consists of the content of your article and the context you specify.
+Please also review their [Privacy Policy](https://openai.com/privacy/) and [Terms of Service](https://openai.com/terms/) for further information.

+== Disclaimer ==

+IntelliContent is a plugin that helps users connect their websites to IntelliContent like OpenAI's ChatGPT.
+Users need their own API key and must follow the rules set by the AI service they choose.
+By using IntelliContent, users agree to watch and manage the content made by the AI and handle any problems or misuse.
+The developer of IntelliContent and related parties are not responsible for any issues or losses caused by using the plugin or AI-generated content.
+Users should talk to a legal expert and follow the laws in their area.

 == Frequently Asked Questions ==